 At this point, his parents' attempts were perfunctory because they had largely given up hope.
 Yet, Pedro was born later that year in Curitiba, Paraná, in the south of Brazil.

 His father, Fernando, is a Gaucho.
 His origins are in a rural background.
 Fernando was raised on a large cattle ranch in Rio Grande do Sul, in the district of Curral Alto, outside of the small city of Santa Vitória do Palmar, just 10 miles from the Uruguayan border.
-On the ranch, Fernando behaved as a rebel with a work ethic—he would party all night and return to the farm at dawn for a full day’s labor.
-You could say defiance and hard work are in the family DNA.
+On the ranch, Fernando behaved as a rebel with a work ethic—he would party all night and return to the farm at dawn for a full day’s work.
+You could say subversion and hard work are in the family DNA.

 Pedro has a deep fascination with mythology and street art.
 He is interested in what he calls a modern mythology and believes creativity is achieved through iteration, repetition, and discipline.
 A farm is iterative, repetitive, and disciplined—just like art.